Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 The first step in threading your new Singer sewing machine is to wind the bobbin.
 This happens on the top of the sewing machine.
 Make sure you’re using a compatible bobbin for your sewing machine.
 In the case of my Singer 1304, this is a class 15, transparent bobbin.

 The first step is to set your thread on the spool pin.
 If your spool pin is horizontal, you will need to place an appropriately-sized spool cap on top to keep the thread from coming off when you start to sew.
-If the spool pin is vertical, this spool cap is not as crucial.
-And if your machine came with a spool pin felt (a small white donut-looking felt piece,) you can place this underneath the thread spool.
-It’s not necessary, though.
+If the spool pin is vertical, this spool cap is not as crucial if the spool is stable.
+And if your machine came with a spool pin felt (a small white donut-looking felt piece), you can place this underneath the thread spool.